Inter IISER Sports Meet: Recent championships

+12^{th} Inter IISER Sports Meet 2025

+The Annual Inter-IISER Sports Meet (IISM) 2025 was hosted by NISER Bhubaneswar and held from 23 December to 29 December 2025.
+IISER Bhopal was the overall champion for the sixth consecutive time, having won the event since 2018.
+IISc Bengaluru remained overall runners-up.

-11th Inter IISER Sports Meet 2024
+11^{th} Inter IISER Sports Meet 2024

-The Annual Inter-IISER Sports Meet (IISM) 2024 was hosted by IISER Pune and held from December 17 to December 23, 2024.
+The Annual Inter-IISER Sports Meet (IISM) 2024 was hosted by IISER Pune and held from 17 December to 23 December 2024.
 IISER Bhopal was the overall champion for the fifth consecutive time, having won the event since 2018.
+IISER Pune remained overall runners-up.